-Shows that women who eat least 1 oz. of nuts, peanuts or peanut butter each week have a 25% lower risk of developing gallstones.
+Shows that women who eat at least 1 oz. of nuts, peanuts or peanut butter each week have a 25% lower risk of developing gallstones.

 A Protein Powerhouse

-These super nuts are concentrated in protein.A quarter-cup contains 7.62 grams more protein than is provided by the typical egg, which contains 5.54 grams.How to Select & Store
+These super nuts are concentrated in protein.A quarter-cup contains 7.62 grams more protein.

+Than provided by the typical egg, which contains 5.54 grams.How to Select & Store

 These nuts when still in their shells have the longest shelf life.If purchasing these, look for shells that are not split, moldy or stained.

 And that the bulk containers are well sealed in order to ensure greatest freshness.Look for nuts that are uniform in color and not limp or shriveled.

-If you want them with a roasted flavor and texture, choose those that have been "dry roasted" as they're not cooked in oil like their regular roasted counterparts.
+Choose those that have been "dry roasted".As they're not cooked in oil like their regular roasted counterparts.

-Store shelled nuts in a tightly sealed container, in a cool dry place away from exposure to sunlight.Keeping them cold will further protect them from rancidity and prolong their freshness.
+Store shelled nuts in a sealed container, in a cool dry place away from exposure to sunlight.Keeping them cold will further protect them from rancidity and prolong their freshness.

 Shelled pieces will become rancid faster than whole shelled nuts.Almonds still in the shell have the longest shelf life.

 Tips for Preparing:

-If using a food processor, it's best to pulse on and off a few times, instead of running the blade constantly, as this will help ensure that you end up with chopped nuts rather than butter.If you want to remove the skin, blanch them for a few of minutes until you notice the skin beginning to swell.
+If using a food processor, it's best to pulse on and off a few times.

+As this will help ensure that you end up with chopped nuts rather than butter.If you want to remove the skin, blanch them for a few of minutes until you notice the skin beginning to swell.

 Drain them and then rinse under cold water.Pinch the cooled nuts between your thumb and index finger.

-The skin should slide right off the almond meat.To roast almonds at home, do so gently, in a 160-170°F (about 75°C) oven for 15-20 minutes, to preserve the healthy oils.
+The skin should slide right off the almond meat.To roast almonds at home, do so in a 160-170°F (about 75°C) oven for 15-20 minutes, to preserve the healthy oils.

 A few quick serving ideas:Add a punch to plain yogurt by mixing in some chopped almonds and dried fruit.

 Enhance a healthy sauté of curried vegetables with sliced almonds.Add some almond-butter to a breakfast shake to boost its taste and protein content.

 Almonds and apple slices make a wonderfully simple, on-the-go power snack.Make a delightful cold rice salad with almonds, fresh garden peas and currants.

 Add them sliced to chicken salad.And, if you're wondering what to have for dinner this evening;

 Crunchy Almond-Crusted Chicken